 Under Florida’s state minimum wage law, the minimum wage is linked to the Consumer Price Index (CPI), allowing the rate to rise along with inflation.
-The current minimum wage rate in Florida is currently set to $13 per hour, but after voters approved a state constitutional amendment in 2020, the minimum wage rate will increase every year until it reaches $15 per hour by 2026.
+The minimum wage rate in Florida is set to $14 per hour, but after voters approved a state constitutional amendment in 2020, the minimum wage rate will increase every year until it reaches $15 per hour by September 30, 2026.

-As of September 30, 2024, the new hourly minimum wage rate in Florida is $13 per hour.
-The minimum wage is applicable to most employees in the state of Florida, however, there are limited exceptions that apply to tipped employees and some student workers.
+Effective September 30, 2025, the hourly minimum wage rate in Florida is $14 per hour.
+The minimum wage is applicable to most employees in the state of Florida; however, there are limited exceptions that apply to tipped employees and some student workers.

 Prior to 2020, the last change to Florida’s minimum wage was in 2008.
 In November 2020, Florida voters approved a state constitutional amendment that gradually raises the state’s minimum wage each year until it reaches $15 per hour in 2026.
 Once the minimum wage rate reaches $15, it will then be adjusted annually for inflation.